oxidecomputer/crucible/tools/dtrace/README.md

 IO that it is ready to ack.
 3: From the IO being ready to ack, to that ack being sent.

+## perf-ds-client.d
+A DTrace script that records the time in the Upstairs from when a Message is sent to a client task to when that client task returns the response.

-## perfdw.d
+## perf-ds-net.d
-This is a simple dtrace script that measures latency times for when a r/w/f job is sent over the network to each downstairs to when the ACK for that job is returned to the upstairs.
+This is a simple DTrace script that measures latency times for when a r/w/f job is sent over the network to each downstairs to when the ACK for that job is returned to the upstairs.
 Jobs are sorted by type (r/w/f) and by each downstairs client ID.
 ```
-sudo dtrace -s perfdw.d
+sudo dtrace -s perf-net-ds.d
 ```

 Here is an example of how it might look:
 ```
-final:crucible alan$ sudo sudo dtrace -Z -s perfdw.d
+final:crucible alan$ sudo sudo dtrace -Z -s perf-net-ds.d
 Password:
 dtrace: system integrity protection is on, some features will not be available